Carrollton Paternity Lawyer

 Need Professional Help?
 Talk to an Attorney Today

-If you need high quality legal services regarding establishing or contesting paternity, contact an experienced family law attorney at Malik & Associates, PLLC, right away.
+If you need high quality legal services regarding establishing or contesting paternity, contact an experienced attorney at Malik & Associates, PLLC, right away.

 Call us at (214) 881-2100 to schedule your consultation as soon as possible.
 You deserve the right to be represented by a team who will fight for you and your family.